danvet/danvet.github.io/_posts/2014-06-11-documentation-for-drmi915.md

 graphics driver.
 All the kernel documenation is integrated into one big DocBook and I regularly upload latest HTML builds of the <a href="http://people.freedesktop.org/~danvet/drm/">Linux DRM Developer's Guide</a>.
-This is built from drm-intel-nightly so has slightly freshed documentation (hopefully) than the usual DocBook builds from Linus' main branch which can be found all over the place.
+This is built from drm-intel-nightly so has slightly fresher documentation (hopefully) than the usual documentation builds from Linus' main branch which can be found all over the place.
 If you want to build these yourself simply run